johnathanvman/F6/index.md

 							}
 							if(SluttyUnit != null && Math.random()<.5){
 								Entrys.push("I kick open the wooden door and we charge inside before noticing the rooms empty.
 My SLU hugs me from behind, telling me how brave I am.")
 								Entrys.push("I kick open the wooden door and we charge inside before noticing the rooms empty.
 My SLU hugs me from behind, telling me how brave I am.
-She starts reaching between my legs, but I slap her hand away, we need to stay focused in here!")
+She starts reaching between my legs, but I slap her hand away because we need to stay focused in here!")
 								Entrys.push("I kick open the wooden door and we charge inside before noticing the rooms empty.
 My SLU finds a bottle of booze, and quickly pops it open.
 We take a break and finish it before continuing. ")
 							}
-							Entrys.push("I kick open the wooden door and we charge inside before noticing the rooms empty.")
+							Entrys.push("I kick open the wooden door and we charge inside before noticing the rooms empty.") if(map[party.y][party.x].owner == "Harpy" && Math.random()<.25){
+								Entrys.push(choose([
+									"I kick open the wooden door and we charge inside before noticing the rooms empty besides some old feathers.", "I kick open the wooden door and we charge inside before noticing the rooms empty besides a slew of feathers.", "I kick open the wooden door and we charge inside before noticing the rooms empty besides a few cracked eggshells."
+								]))
+							}else if(map[party.y][party.x].owner == "Drow" && Math.random()<.25){
+								Entrys.push(choose(["I kick open the wooden door and we charge inside before noticing the room is empty besides a humanoid skeleton assembled on a table.", "I kick open the wooden door and we charge inside before noticing the room is empty besides a crusty bloodstained rug.", "I kick open the wooden door and we charge inside before noticing the room is empty besides an empty torture rack.", "I kick open the wooden door and we charge inside before noticing the room is empty besides a forge covered in half finished blades.", "I kick open the wooden door and we charge inside before noticing the room is empty besides a few large empty cages.", "I kick open the wooden door and we charge inside before noticing the room is empty besides a table covered in unfinishes leather armor.", "I kick open the wooden door and we charge inside before noticing the room is empty besides a rack of new looking swords.", "I kick open the wooden door and we charge inside before noticing the room is empty besides a rack of leather armor.", "I kick open the wooden door and we charge inside before noticing the room is empty besides a table stacked in leather.
+My stomach lurches as I wonder where they sourced the material.", "I kick open the wooden door and we charge inside before noticing the room is empty besides a bloody operating table covered in gruesome knives."
+								]))
+							}else if(map[party.y][party.x].owner == "Wolf" && Math.random()<.25){
+								Entrys.push(choose([
+									"I kick open the wooden door and we charge inside before noticing the rooms empty besides heaps of fur."
+								]))
+							}
+							if(PositiveUnit != null && Math.random()<.25){
+								Entrys[Entrys.length-1] += " My POS stays cautious even without any enemies to fight."
+							}if(NegativeUnit != null && Math.random()<.25){
+								Entrys[Entrys.length-1] += " My NEG looks relieved that there aren't any enemies to fight."
+							}else if(FunnyUnit != null && Math.random()<.25){
+								Entrys[Entrys.length-1] += " My FUN only shrugs when there aren't any enemies to fight."
+							}else if(HungryUnit != null && Math.random()<.25){
+								Entrys[Entrys.length-1] += " My HUN looks disappointed that there aren't any enemies to fight."
+							}else if(SluttyUnit != null && Math.random()<.25){
+								Entrys[Entrys.length-1] += " My SLU only shrugs when there aren't any enemies to fight."
+							}else if(AnyUnit != null && Math.random()<.25){
+								Entrys[Entrys.length-1] += " My ANY looks around with a worried expression."
+							}
 						}
 					}
 				}